A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: Parameter values

+The chemical concentrations required to enhance fibroblast proliferation are somewhat higher than those for chemotactic responses \cite{Grotendorst1992}.
+Experimental evidence indicates that half-maximal enhancement corresponds to concentrations about 10 ng per ml \cite{Olsen1995}.
+We adopt this value and take $a_c^{III}=10^{-8}$ g/cm$^3$.

+The carrying capacity of fibroblasts is known to be approximately $\kappa_F=10^{-6}$ cm$^{3}$/cells \cite{VandeBerg1989}.
+This value is adopted in this study.
+Furthermore, skin becomes thinner with age and therefore we assume that crowding occurs faster in elderly.
+Hence we let the division rate reduction value increase with age.

+We need to have a stable chemical reaction in case the cell distributions and molecules densities are in equilibrium.
+The constant $q$ gives us the opportunity to have a stable reaction in equilibrium for equation \eqref{PDE_N}.
+Given the equilibria, solving for $q$ yields:

+In Desmouli\`{e}re et al. \cite{Desmouliere1993}, culturing fibroblasts in the presence of TGF-$\beta$ increased the percentage of cells expressing $\alpha$-SMA from 7.5\% to 45.3\%, representing an activation of 37.8\% of myofibroblast type cells.
+This experiment occurred over a one week period, with a TGF-$\beta$ dose of 5-10 ng per ml.
+Suppose the activation of myofibroblasts follows a linear equation.
+Then given $y(7) = 7a = 0.378$, we have $a=0.054$/day.
+A dose of 5-10 ng per ml yields $0.054/10 \times 10^{-9}$ and $0.054/5 \times 10^{-9}$ cm$^3$/(g day), giving the range $5.4 \times 10^6\leq k_F \leq 1.08 \times 10^7$ cm$^3$/(g day).
+We choose the upper limit.
+Furthermore, Simpson et al. demonstrated a failure of fibroblast-myofibroblast differentiation and showed that this is associated with in vitro aging \cite{Simpson2009}.
+Hence we let the differentiating parameter decrease with age.

+The average fibroblast doubling time ($DT$) ranges between 18-20 h \cite{Alberts1989,Gosh}, and the average lifespan of fibroblasts varies between 40 and 70 population doublings ($PD$) \cite{Azzarone1983,Moulin2011}.
+Using the formula

+we end up with the range $0.0119\leq \delta_N\leq 0.0231$.
+We choose the value $\delta_N=0.02$/day and let this value decrease with age, since on average, the doubling time of fibroblasts decreases with age \cite{Simpson2009}.

+The apoptosis rate of myofibroblasts was estimated in a previous study for hypertrophic scars \cite{Koppenol2017b}.
+Within this study, it was found that a value of $\delta_M=0.002$ /day corresponds to hypertrophic scars and that a value of $\delta_M = 0.06$ /day corresponds to normal scars.
+Further averages are: 8.85\% for normal scars and 1.06\% for hypertrophic scars \cite{Moulin2003}.
+Combination of these results yield the range $0.06\leq\delta_M\leq 0.0885$ for normal scars and $0.0106\leq \delta_M\leq 0.02$ for hypertrophic scars.
+For our study we use the lower value $\delta_M=0.06$/day for normal scars.

-The secretion rate of collagen $k_\rho$ gives us the opportunity to have a stable reaction in equilibrium for equation \eqref{R_rho}.
-Given the equilibria, solving $R_\rho=0$ for $k_\rho$ yields:
+The secretion rate of collagen $k_\rho$ gives us the opportunity to have a stable reaction in equilibrium for equation \eqref{PDE_R}.
+Given the equilibria, solving yields $k_\rho=\delta_\rho\overline{\rho}^2$.

-The synergistic effects of growth factors may accelerate collagen biosynthesis up to tenfold \citep{Olsen1995}.
+The synergistic effects of growth factors may accelerate collagen biosynthesis up to tenfold \cite{Olsen1995}.
 Hence $k_\rho^{\text{max}}=10$.

-Data from \cite{Roberts1986} suggest that half-maximal enhancement of collagen synthesis occurs at TGF-$\beta$ concentrations of the order of 1 ng per ml.
-We adopt this value, so $a_c^{IV}=10^{-9}$ g/cm$^3$.
+Data suggests that the half-maximal enhancement of collagen synthesis occurs at TGF-$\beta$ concentrations of the order of 1 ng per ml \cite{Roberts1986}.
+We adopt this value, hence $a_c^{IV}=10^{-9}$ g/cm$^3$.

-For the decay rate of collagen we adopt the estimated value from \cite{Koppenol_2016}.
-Furthermore, according to \cite{Farage2015}, the collagen turnover decreases with age.
-Hence we set $\delta_\rho = 6\times10^{-6}$ cm$^6$/(cells g day) and let the proteolytic breakdown of collagen decrease with age.
+For the decay rate of collagen, we let $\delta_\rho = 6\times10^{-6}$ cm$^6$/(cells g day) \cite{Koppenol2017b}.
+Furthermore, the collagen turnover decreases with age \cite{Farage2015}.
+Hence we let the proteolytic breakdown of collagen decrease with age.